 So, on this fine boxing day, how do you feel?

-Perhaps you are still high as a kite after Christmas.
-Maybe it yesterday really well and you are still buzzing.
+Perhaps you are still high as a kite after Christmas and you are still buzzing.

 Perhaps Christmas went so well that you are feeling sad now that it can’t be Christmas everyday.